rebcabin/masr/specs.md

 and _legacy_.

-1. Light sugar employs functions with non-qualified keyword arguments with default values.
+1. Light sugar employs functions with non-qualified-keyword, single-colon arguments with default values.
 Light sugar is unambiguous but more verbose than heavy sugar.

-2. Heavy sugar employs functions with positional arguments with possible default values for some tail arguments.
+2. Heavy sugar employs functions with positional arguments, with possible default values for some tail arguments.
 Heavy sugar is short and mostly compatible with ASDL output from `--show-asr`.
 Heavy sugar is more risky to